 Blake Little is attending Penn State University as a Bio Behavioral Health Major and am apart of the Penn State Dance Alliance, as well as the Nittany Dance Project.
 Blake began dancing at the age of three and started competing competitively at seven years old.
 She have been dancing for 16 years and trained in various styles such as ballet, tap, jazz, hip hop, modern, lyrical, musical theater, and pointe.
 She has also competed at the regional and national level and have top scoring solos, duo/trios, and group numbers around the nation.
 Blake was also apart of my high school’s nationally ranked dance team, the Rancocas Valley Dance Team.
 The Rancocas Valley Dance Team competes every year at local competitions and at NDA Nationals.
 In 2018 we were the National Champions in the High Kick Division.
 At NDA Camp, leading up to Nationals, I was nominated 2019 Top Gun Turner.
 She has also received various judges awards and scholarships throughout my dance career and was awarded the DMA Tap Scholarship, danced with the DTV program at Cathy Roe’s Ultimate Dance Nationals, and trained for a summer at Princeton Ballet.

 Ava Seigworth has been dancing since the age of 4 at Kennedy Dance Centre.
-She started taking creative movement classes and then added lyrical and jazz classes as well as acrobatics.
-At 14 she started competing for Kennedy and later Hot Styles.
-She has competed in contemporary, lyrical, jazz, modern, and hip hop styles.
+She has taken a variety of styles including ballet, jazz, modern, contemporary, and hip-hop.
+At 14 she started competing for Kennedy and later Hot Styles in many styles of dance.
 Ava has helped out in the dance classroom with beginner classes since the age of 12 and now teaches her own classes.
 Ava has been able to travel to Europe with Hot Styles to perform at the United World Games, and has also traveled to Las Vegas and New York City with the company.
-She loves to dance and explore movement, and she hopes to continue her dancing career in college.
-She plans to attend Penn State University.
+She attends Penn State University and majors in Spanish and International Politics.
+She is also involved in Volé Dance Company at Penn State as a dancer and choreographer.
 She is excited to continue her dance journey and teach others at Hot Styles Dance Company and instill her love for dance in other people.

 Kira Watson began dancing at the age of three, switching to competitive gymnastics during her elementary and middle school years.
 She did gymnastics for seven years and started dancing at Hot Styles at the age of 10, while also continuing to compete for Centre Elite Gymnastics.
 After 2 years of both, she decided to focus completely on her passion for dance.
 Kira joined the Wolfpack All-Star competition team at age 11, competing in hip hop, jazz, and lyrical.
 Performing has been one of her biggest passions since she started dancing with Hot Styles.
 She is also trained in acro, ballet, and tap.
 Throughout her dance career, Kira has traveled all across the country for competitions and master classes with Hot Styles, including Millenium in Las Vegas and Monsters Dance convention.
 Along with her team, she has won 5 bids to The Dance Worlds for senior hip hop, lyrical, and jazz, attending in 2019 and 2021.
 Kira performed at The United World Games in Austria and in multiple countries in Europe.
 Along with competing on the Wolfpack, Kira has been coaching dance and helping in other classes since she was 13.
 Kira is currently attending Penn State University.
 She is a part of Penn State’s first all-girl hip hop team, Whiplash, who performs at many events including THON.
 She plans to continue expanding her knowledge of all styles of dance, primarily focusing on hip hop.
 Hot Styles has been a huge part of Kira’s life and has contributed to her love of dance immensely, which she hopes to pay forward to many other dancers.